RCL SSL HTTP AutoRenew for Windows

 Create an API Key

-The service uses the RCL SSL Core API and RCL SDK to renew certificates.
+The service uses the RCL SSL Core API to renew certificates.
 You must create an Api Key to make authorized requests to the API.
 Follow the instructions in the following link to create an Api Key in the RCL SSL Portal.

 Get the SubscriptionId